top of page

 Organic pesticides:

-We only use naturally-occuring, bio-rational pesticides that are OMRI-approved.
-By bio-rational we mean that they're effective towards the target pests while relatively non-toxic to other organisms (including humans, birds, fish, frogs, ect.) and thereby have little to no environmental impact.
+We only use naturally-occuring, OMRI-approved pesticides that are effective towards the target pests while relatively non-toxic to other organisms (including humans, birds, fish, frogs, ect.) and thereby have little to no environmental impact.
 Our organic pesticides fall into 3 categories:

 Microbial - e.g., BT, a protein produced by the bacterium Bacillus thuringiensis which has insecticidal activity against caterpillars (and other insects depending on the bacterial subspecies).
 Aside from the target pest species, BT is non-toxic to wildlife and humans, and like botanicals it degrades rapidly in sunlight and water.
-Other examples include biofungicides containing beneficial bacteria especially from the Bacillus genera which can colonize a crop's leaves before pathogens arrive effectively outcompeting them for space and nutrients.
-They can also fight off pathogens though antibiosis and inducing the plant's immune system.
-We also use Beauveria bassiana, an entomopathogenic fungus that colonizes pests like catepillars and aphids.
-All of the microbes that we use as pesticides are naturally-occuring and were isolated from soils or plants in nature.
+Other examples include Beauveria bassiana, an entomopathogenic fungus that colonizes pests like caterpillars and aphids.
+All of the microbes that we use as pesticides are naturally-occurring and were isolated from soils or plants in nature.

 Mineral - e.g., sulfur and copper, minerals that have been time-tested in organic agriculture to control our most difficult fungal diseases like downy mildew and alternaria.
 Since they're minerals, they can accumulate in soils as demonstrated in vineyards over a century of high use.
 However, our soil is naturally very deficient in copper and sulfur and our soil tests track their levels each season.
-We also use the university-developed method of rotating minerals with microbial biofungicides in order to reduce potential for soil accumulation while maintaining overall efficacy.
+We use them at low frequency and very low rates (compared to university recommendations) to responsibly avoid build up in the soil.
 Both are easily washed off by rain, during our post-harvest wash process, or when washing in the kitchen (and copper piping, which in terms of environmental health remains the safest way to transport drinking water, is likely to be supplying your kitchen faucet).

 Bare soil production:

-In Summer of 2019, we stopped using plastic mulch on our farm (except for strawberries for now) and have instead transitioned crops like squash, tomatoes, melons, eggplant, ect. to bare soil production.
-Plastic mulch results in an enormous amount of non-recyclable waste (at least in our region) at the end of each season.
-While plasticulture does offer potential yield and early maturity benefits, we've decided these are outweighed by the unsustainable waste.
+In Summer of 2019, we stopped using plastic mulch on our farm except for strawberries, and in 2024 we stopped using it even for strawberries.
+Plastic mulch results in an enormous amount of non-recyclable waste and is very likely to be contaminating farmland (and crops?) across the globe with microplastics.
+While plasticulture does offer significant yield and early maturity benefits, we've decided these are outweighed by the unsustainable waste and likely microplastic pollution.

 If you have any questions about our organic growing practices, feel free to email us any time.
 We want our practices to be fully transparent to our customers - plus we are nerds and really enjoy "getting in the weeds" on organic agriculture.